NVIDIA/framework-reproducibility/README.md

 underlying pseudorandom number generator state is used in all the threads, it will result in non-deterministic functionality.
 This happens when the default pseudorandom number generator (e.g. from numpy) is used in the data-loader.
-There are two solution to this:
+There are three solutions to this:

   1. Make sure that the instances of the objects operating in the parallel threads have their own pseudorandom number generator state.
 For example, see [numpy.random.Generator][5].
+  2. Generate the pseudorandom augmentation parameters, each set associated with each example, in a single thread and then pass them into a stateless, parallelized augmentation process.
-  2. Run the data-loader code in only one thread.
+  3. Run all the data-loader code in only one thread.

-How you run the data-loader code in only one thread depends on how you're running the data-loader.
+How you run all the data-loader code in only one thread depends on how you're running the data-loader.
 If you're using `tf.keras.Model::fit()` or `tf.keras.Model::fit_generator()` then `workers` should be set to not more than `1`.